 As Scarlett Johansson says, “Marriage is very romantic… [but] I don’t think it’s natural to be a monogamous person”.
 Alan Cumming rejects monogamy because it is “not something we are conditioned to do as animals”.
 Monogamy is unnatural, unrealistic and, besides, as the Economist puts it, “What’s wrong with infidelity?”

 After hearing a bit of what contemporary culture says, let’s start with a question.
-Are we really going to content ourselves with saying that we “animals,” incapable of fidelity, and well… the best thing to do is simply lower our expectations?
+Are we really going to content ourselves with saying that we “animals” are incapable of fidelity, and well… the best thing to do is to simply lower our expectations?
 Really?
-One thing is forgiving someone in a moment of weakness (a truly human – if not divine – act), another is denying what being human is all about (I take offense to all this “come on… we are animals” talk).
+It’s one thing to forgive someone for a moment of weakness (a truly human – if not divine – act); it’s another thing altogether to deny what being human is all about (I take offense to all this “come on… we are animals” talk).

 What if Christianity did not invent marriage, rather just took a deep look at who the human person is and decided to be faithful – no matter how much “bad press” it got – to what it saw?
 What if the Church simply applied her stethoscope to the heart and started taking notes?
 What if what she heard was the heart’s visceral desire for a love that is unique, lasting, inextinguishable and ever-growing?